ChyKusuma/SPHINXWEB-V1/README.md

 3. Explore the codebase to understand the project structure and components.
 4. Use the provided functions to mine blocks in the SPHINX blockchain.

-### This repository is part of the framework of sphinx web v1

-Is currently in development and not fully integrated or extensively tested for functionality.
-As the project progresses, further updates and enhancements will be made to ensure the code's stability and reliability.
-We encourage contributors to participate in improving and refining the SPHINXPoW algorithm by submitting pull requests and providing valuable insights.

-We appreciate your understanding and look forward to collaborative efforts in shaping the future of the SPHINX blockchain project.

 # Getting Started
 To get started with the SPHINX blockchain project, follow the instructions below: